How To Order Some Fine Healthy Beef From Us

 trying to figure out what the bottom line was, made the decision for us.

-Our prices now include the cost of cutting and wrapping.
+Our prices include the cost of cutting, wrapping and freezing.

 Unless you are buying a whole animal, the balance of that animal must also be sold before we